-With a recent release (and the untimely demise caused by my foolishness) of Sonoff DualR (review), it would be irresponsible for me not to mention another product from Shelly team.
+With the recent release (and the untimely demise caused by my foolishness) of Sonoff DualR (review), it would be irresponsible for me not to mention another product from Shelly team.
 Clearly, a product that was the inspiration for the previously mentioned compact switch.
-I’m talking about Shelly 2.5.
-A device you should really check out if you are in the process of automating lights, garage doors and other fun things.
+I’m talking about Shelly 2.5 – a device you should really check out if you are in the process of automating lights, garage doors and other fun things.

 Shelly 2.5 is a connected dual switch that comes with power consumption monitoring available for each channel.
 It’s designed to work existing wall switches, being hidden behind the wall switch or in the ceiling fitting (depending on the wiring schema available in your location).

 - input 110-230V ±10% 50/60Hz AC

 - input 24-60V DC

 - max load per channel 10A/230V, 50/60Hz

 The switching output will depend on the input used to power the device.
 Unlike Shelly 1, this dual-channel relay isn’t decoupled, You won’t be able to take the advantage of “dry contacts” but you gain the power metering capabilities. to increase the safety of operation, the Shelly app also comes with a limit on current use.
 If the power draw exceeds a certain value, Shelly 2.5 will turn off.
 It won’t protect your device from shorts, but it will manage situations where spikes in current can cause heat damage.